Mooophy/AI/pseudocode.md

     return count
 as functor

-//function_dictionary.hpp
+//
+//@file_name = function_dictionary.hpp
-//this class implmented a function dictionary mapping each position of `0` to its possible children state. let FunctionDictionary be:
+//@note = this class implmented a function dictionary mapping each position of `0` to its possible children state.
+//
+let FunctionDictionary be:
     let FunctionDictionary() be:
         fill_dictionary()